The Clone Wars, Season 6, Episode 13: Sacrifice

 As you’ll recall, in the last installment of this arc, Yoda met a bunch of Force Nuns on a bizarre Force-filled planet, who told him that in order for him to Prove himself worthy of the skills he needs to learn how to Force-Ghost it when he dies in Return of the Jedi, he’ll need to swing by Ultimate Evil’s old house for a chat.
 As I pointed out last time, the Jedi’s quests sure do frequently require them to involve themselves directly with Ultimate Evil, like, a lot.
 I think the Light and Dark sides have a thing for each other and that is why Star Wars will never, ever end.

-So that’s where we find ourselves headed as this episode (which was, sadly, the last completed episode of this delightfully crazy and wonderful series,) opens.
+So that’s where we find ourselves headed as this episode (which is, at least for now, the last completed episode of this delightfully crazy and wonderful series,) opens.
 Put on your Sith-blocking goggles, learn to let go of all you fear to lose, and steel yourself against the Dark Side of the Force, friends, because today we’re off to Moraband!

 Goin’ Down to The Old Sith Place